bkor-git/AD-Project/README.md

 You can utilize these CSV files to perform various time-series analysis tasks, such as:
 *	Analyzing the evolution of the agent’s position, acceleration, and rotation over time.
 *	Detecting patterns or anomalies in the movement behavior of agents.
-*	Applying machine learning or statistical techniques to predict anomalies or future position based on historical data.
+*	Applying machine learning or statistical techniques to predict anomalies or future positions based on historical data.

 ## Simulation

 ## Code
-Write explanation about the code here!!!
+Write an explanation about the code here!!!
 ### Contributing
 We welcome contributions from the community to make this project even more awesome!
 Here's how you can contribute: